NessieCoin/NessieCoin/README.md

    ./src/bitcoin-cli generate 1
    ```

-   Youï¿½ll be swimming in Nessie Coins in no time!
+   You'll be swimming in Nessie Coins in no time!

 ## **Join the Nessie Adventure!**